 Okay, but what are the options there?

-1. Writing Your Own Wedding Vows
+1. Writing Your Own, Personal Vows

 The vows are your personal pledges and promises to one another for your life together as a married couple.
 You may choose to write your own vows and maybe wish to keep them secret from your future spouse.
 In this case, I strongly recommend that you provide me with a copy before the ceremony.
-It will allow me to print them out on a nice, sturdy paper card and hand them out to you – rather than having you dig out folded up pieces of paper – and it will also allow me to review your wedding vows for content to make sure that they are comparable in length and tone to your future spouse’s.
+It will allow me to print them out on a nice, sturdy paper card and hand them out to you – rather than having you dig out folded up pieces of paper – and it will also allow me to review them for content to make sure that they are comparable in length and tone to your future spouse’s.
 Pre-written wedding vows tend to be longer as when you write them you’re not yet in the emotional whirl of the actual ceremony so be sure you’ll be able to carry out to the end!

 2. What Comes From The Heart Wedding Vows